ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 # Call .NET Services From Java: Full Circle of Services

-Effectively, .NET services are now first-class citizens and can be called from anywhere: thick and thin clients, Java or .NET.
+.NET [services](https://ignite.apache.org/docs/latest/services/services) are now first-class citizens and can be called from anywhere: servers, thick and thin clients, Java or .NET.
-And, potentially, from other thin clients, like Python or Rust - the protocol supports that (TODO: Links to other clients).
+And, in future, from other thin clients, like [Python](https://ignite.apache.org/docs/latest/thin-clients/python-thin-client) or

-TODO: This works from Java Thin as well!
+[Javascript](https://ignite.apache.org/docs/latest/thin-clients/nodejs-thin-client) - the client protocol supports that.

+Java thin client is the first thin client to support Service API (.NET thin services are coming in 2.10), so this would be the best demo!